Mangira/hs/README.md

 # webapps
-Find the neste APP do world.👍🎉🎉
+Find the best APP do world.👍🎉🎉